-This course is only available for students on the Y route and cannot be taken alongside GCSE Drama because there would be too much crossover of course content.
-Anyone who enjoyed Drama lessons in Key Stage 3 and has an interest in performing/designing for theatre but struggles with the demands of GCSE content should seriously consider this new and exciting course.
-Arts Award assesses drama knowledge and understanding, creativity, communication, and planning and review skills.
-This course can stretch and challenge talented students, but can also work well with young people with special educational needs.
+This course is only available for students on the Y route.
+Anyone who enjoyed Drama, Art or Music lessons in Key Stage 3 and has an interest in performing/designing/creating but struggles with the demands of GCSE content should seriously consider this new and exciting course.
+Arts Award assesses knowledge and understanding, creativity, communication, and planning and review skills.
+This course can stretch and challenge talented students, but can also work well with young people with special educational needs as the content can be personalised to meet their needs.
 Students develop their ability to analyse situations, design appropriate action plans and review outcomes.
 They demonstrate effective communication in a range of situations, showing an ability to convey information and provide some justification for their approach.
+There is an emphasis on developing independent learning skills with students taking ownership over what they want to learn about and how.
 Students create a personal portfolio containing evidence of their experiences.